bingomanatee/react-picker/README.md

-store.do.setOptions([...]) update the options that can be displayed store.do.setChoices([...]) update the current choices store.do.toggleDisplay() show (or hide) the options store.do.toggleChoice(option) add (or remove) an option to the choices store.do.addAll(store) select all options store.do.remAll(store) select no options/clear choices store.do.setComparator({isEqual}) define how identity is tested in your component
+store.do.setOptions([...]) update the options that can be displayed store.do.setChoices([...]) update the current choices store.do.toggleDisplay() show (or hide) the options store.do.chooseOption(option) add (or remove) an option to the choices* store.do.addAll(store) select all options store.do.remAll(store) select no options/clear choices store.do.setComparator({isEqual}) define how identity is tested in your component
+* if chooseOne is true, chooseOption sets the choices to an array containing the new option (only).
 ```

 # the Picker Component